Killites/Portfolio-Website/README.md

 # Portfolio Website

-Welcome to my personal portfolio website!
+Welcome to My Portfolio!

-This website showcases my **projects, skills, and learning journey** in Python and data analysis tools like **SQL, Excel, Power BI and Tableau**.
-It also includes web development projects using **Flask**.
+Hi, I'm **K. Anto Harini**.
+I enjoy building data analysis dashboards and web applications using **Python, SQL, Excel, Power BI, Tableau, HTML, CSS, and Flask**.
+This portfolio highlights some of my projects and demonstrates my technical skills through practical, hands-on work.
+Thank you for taking the time to explore my portfolio.

-## Projects Included
+## Featured Projects

 1. **Blog Capstone Project** – A full-featured blog application built with Flask.
 2. **Coffee &  Wi-Fi Finder (Python)** - Built a web application using Flask and SQLite to help users find cafes with Wi-Fi and power for remote working.